Ivorforce/NumDot/docs/classes/class_ndarray.rst

 Indexes into the array, and return the resulting tensor.

-If a single boolean array is passed, it is treated as a mask.
+If the index is a single boolean array, it is treated as a mask.

+If the index is a single integer array, it is treated as an index list.

 .. rst-class:: classref-item-separator